NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Methodology

 \textbf{3.
 Correctness Check}: Solutions that pass the feasibility check are further validated by an algorithmic verifier.
-Objective values are compared with the ground truth—rather than raw strings—to accommodate semantically equivalent but syntactically different outputs: \begin{itemize}[leftmargin=10pt] \item \textbf{TSP}: The total path length must match the ground truth. \item \textbf{GED}: The computed edit distance must equal the ground truth value. \item \textbf{MCP}: The clique size must match the known maximum. \end{itemize}
+Specifically, instead of directly checking the numerical answers, we validate the detailed solution structures through algorithmic verification: \begin{itemize}[leftmargin=*, topsep=2pt] \item \textbf{TSP}: The constructed tour must yield a total path length equal to the ground-truth value. \item \textbf{GED}: The computed edit distance must be equal to the ground truth. \item \textbf{MCP}: The identified clique must have the same size as the known maximum. \end{itemize}

-Only responses passing all three stages are retained, ensuring that the resulting SFT dataset exclusively consists of well-structured, feasible, and correct examples.

-In addition to correctness, although all samples involve small-scale graphs, the dataset spans a wide range of problem complexities.
-We define problem complexity based on the number of nodes in the graph, and maintain a balanced distribution across different complexity levels.

-This construction process guarantees the \textbf{quantity}, \textbf{quality}, and \textbf{difficulty} of our Long CoT dataset, thereby providing a solid data foundation for the subsequent SFT stage.
+Only responses that pass all three stages are retained, so the SFT dataset comprises exclusively well-structured, feasible, and correct examples.
+At the same time, although all training instances are drawn from small-scale graphs, problem complexity—measured by the number of nodes—is carefully controlled to ensure a balanced distribution across levels.
+This construction simultaneously secures the \textbf{quality} and \textbf{difficulty} of the Long CoT dataset, providing a reliable foundation for the subsequent SFT stage.